 If the number of information bits in a DCI format is less than 12 bits, zeros shall be appended to the DCI format until the payload size equals 12.

-The size of each DCI format is determined by the configuration of the corresponding active bandwidth part of the scheduled cell and shall be adjusted as described in clause 7.3.1.0 if necessary.
+The size of each DCI format except for DCI format 0_3/1_3 is determined by the configuration of the corresponding active bandwidth part of the scheduled cell and shall be adjusted as described in clause 7.3.1.0 if necessary.

+For a cell set configured by higher layer parameter MC-DCI-SetofCellsToAddModList, the size of DCI format 0_3/1_3 is determined as follows and shall be adjusted as described in clause 7.3.1.0 if necessary: